influxdata/docs-v2/content/influxdb/cloud/reference/release-notes/influx-cli.md

 ## Bug fixes

-- Detect and warn when `influx restore --full` changes the operator token.
+- Detect and warn when the Operator token is changed using `influx restore` (either setting a new `--active` config or updating the `INFLUX_TOKEN` variable).
-- Set newly-created connection configuration as active in `setup`.
+- Set newly-created connection configuration as active in `influx setup`.
 - Embed timezone data into Windows builds to avoid errors.

 ## v2.1.1 [2021-09-24]